gabrielshy/Student-Resource-Site/README.md

 *demo @ https://www.youtube.com/watch?v=23lAgfydiIo*
 ## Inspiration
 Before going into the project, we thought about how we can improve the lives of students like us.
 We settled on the idea of creating a website that hosts helpful student resources that we ourselves use.
+Next, was what to call our website - we wanted something funny, but also pertains to our cause.
+Recently we had seen a funny meme ([here](https://knowyourmeme.com/memes/pluh-plug-sound-effect)), which is hidden in our website, and decided to mix "Student" and "Pluh" (Plug).

 ## What it does
 Our website has multiple functions.
 The most prominent function is the resources tab, where we keep multiple helpful student resources.
 Our textbook section allows people to search ISBNs and are currently able to get Amazon Prices for it.
 For aesthetic and accessibility, we’ve added a dark-mode option to the website as well.